preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/analytics/index.rst

 2. In the dimension list, select "Create dimension".
 3. Click the plus.

-To remove a dimension, just click the dust bin. **Important!**: Read the note at the bottom carefully.
+To remove a dimension, just click the dust bin. **Important!** Read the note at the bottom carefully.

 Here's an example of an analytics page.
 The dimensions set up in the image above are available here: